giabui/Library/README.md

 # Library

-Inspired by brutalist web design, this is my implementation of the Library project from The Odin Project.
+This is my implementation of the Library project from The Odin Project.
 Try it [here](https://giahenville.github.io/Library/).

 <img src="./img/demo1.png" alt="Demo image for library" width="600px">
 <img src="./img/demo2.png" alt="Demo image for library" width="600px">